Looking for a substitute for turmeric? Discover 10 flavorful alternatives that can add color and depth to your dishes.

 If you immensely enjoy the flavor of dried turmeric, it’s worthwhile to try it fresh.
 You’ll be able to taste it more strongly in dishes.
-Purchasing fresh turmeric from the store opens the possibilities of what you can cook and create with it.

 In its fresh form, you can use it in a few different ways.
-Chop it/mince it into small pieces and include it in sauces, marinades, soups, and even in egg dishes.
-If you decide to juice the turmeric, you can utilize it in salad dressings or drink it as a juice.
+Chop it into small pieces and include it in sauces, marinades, soups, and even in egg dishes.
+If you decide to juice the turmeric, you can utilize it in salad dressings or drink it as juice.

-It is said to be best absorbed when black pepper is combined with turmeric.
 It’s recommended to peel fresh turmeric before both slicing and juicing it to avoid the tasteless peel.
 Though, the skin can be consumed once appropriately washed.

 To substitute for dried turmeric, use one tablespoon of the fresh version for every teaspoon of the powder.

-Cooking Tip: Make sure to use gloves and a dark cooking apron when dealing with fresh turmeric.
+Make sure to use gloves and a dark cooking apron when dealing with fresh turmeric.
 It can stain hands, cutting boards, and clothes very easily.
 If you don’t, you might be left with yellow fingers for a few days.